assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB
-# System version 0.97 (February 2018) - UUB layout V2
+# System version 0.97.6 (March 2018) - UUB layout V2
-New system version and bitstream for new UUB layout V2 version This version is NOT compatible for UUB V1 layout (sys 0.95)
+New system version and bitstream for new UUB layout V2 version This version is NOT compatible with UUB V1 layout (last sys 0.95)
 # Change log ver E.A.
 0.97
 •	New initialization after boot for new device Led DAC, Fan-out